-Positioning the building on the backslope of the high ground allows the building to be built into the slope, thereby reducing its visual impact on landscaping terraces off the main living areas to the north while retaining walls to the south, into the slope will demark parking and access routes, both for the screening, both for the manager, staff and animals using the buildings.
+Positioning the building on the backslope of the high ground allows the building to be built into the slope, thereby reducing its visual impact on approaches.
+In addition, the cut material will be used to form stepped landscaping terraces off the main living areas to the north while retaining walls to the south, into the slope will demark parking and access routes, both for the House and the adjoining Isolation Unit and afford a degree of privacy and screening, both for the manager, staff and animals using the buildings.